 In opposition to those managerial activities, DIY and servicing encourage us to participate in the events, which from the information overflow on the topic of crumbling shape of the world allow us to accumulate the practical knowledge.

-The female tailors-DIY-critics will put together and demount the platform of RTV Magazine.
+The tailors-DIY-critics will put together and demount the platform of RTV Magazine.
 Here, everything is needed.
 The expiry date is postponed.
 All dialectics on plastic and bio rubbish shall be punched into the wall of servicewomen’s workshop.

 translation: Ela Wysakowska-Walters